Captain Horatio Hornblower

-Captain Horatio Hornblower is a 1951 British naval swashbuckling war film in Technicolor from Warner Bros., produced by Gerry Mitchell, directed by Raoul Walsh, that stars Gregory Peck, Virginia Mayo, Robert Beatty and Terence Morgan.
+Captain Horatio Hornblower is a 1951 British naval swashbuckling war film in Technicolor from Warner Bros.
+Pictures, produced by Gerry Mitchell, directed by Raoul Walsh, and starring Gregory Peck, Virginia Mayo, Robert Beatty and Terence Morgan.

-The film is based on three of C. S. Forester's Horatio Hornblower novels: The Happy Return (also known as Beat to Quarters) (1937), A Ship of the Line (1938), and Flying Colours (1938).
+The film is based on three of C. S. Forester's Horatio Hornblower novels: The Happy Return (also known as Beat to Quarters; 1937), A Ship of the Line (1938), and Flying Colours (1938).
 Forester is credited with the screen adaptation.

 Plot

 In 1807, during the Napoleonic Wars, Royal Navy Captain Horatio Hornblower, in command of the 38-gun frigate HMS Lydia, is tasked with a secret mission to Central America: he is to provide arms and support to Don Julian Alvarado, who has organized a rebellion against the colonial authorities of Spain, an ally of Britain's enemy France.
 Alvarado turns out to be a megalomaniac calling himself "El Supremo" ("The Almighty").
 Hornblower also learns that a much more powerful warship, the 60-gun Natividad, is en route to suppress the rebellion.
 When it anchors nearby, Hornblower and his crew board and capture it in a surprise night attack.
 He then reluctantly surrenders the ship to Alvarado, and they go their separate ways.

 A Spanish lugger then delivers news that Spain has switched sides, which means Hornblower must deal with Alvarado.
 Two passengers board the Lydia over Hornblower's strenuous objections: Lady Barbara Wellesley and her maid, fleeing a yellow fever epidemic.
-As Lady Barbara is the (fictitious) sister of Arthur Wellesley, Hornblower cannot refuse her request for passage to England.
+As Lady Barbara Wellesley is the (fictitious) sister of Arthur Wellesley, 1st Duke of Wellington, Hornblower cannot refuse her request for passage to England.

 Using superior seamanship and tactics, Hornblower sinks the more powerful Natividad, killing Alvarado and ending the rebellion.
-When the Lydia's surgeon is killed during the battle, Lady Barbara insists on tending the wounded.
+When the Lydias surgeon is killed during the battle, Lady Barbara insists on tending the wounded.
 She falls gravely ill, and Hornblower nurses her back to health.
 On the voyage back to England, they fall in love.
-However, when she speaks of her feelings (although she is engaged), Hornblower gently tells her he is married.
+However, when she speaks of her feelings (although she is engaged to Rear Admiral Leighton), Hornblower gently tells her he is married.
 Later, they meet in a passageway and embrace passionately.
 She promises her maid's discretion, but he says that they are not free.

-After arriving home, Hornblower learns that his wife has died in childbirth, leaving him an infant son.
-Later, he is given command of the Sutherland, a 74-gun ship of the line captured from the French, and is assigned to a squadron commanded by Rear Admiral Leighton.
+After arriving home, Hornblower learns that his wife has died in childbirth, leaving him an infant son, and that Lady Barbara has married Rear Admiral Leighton.
+Later, he is given command of the Sutherland, a 74-gun ship of the line captured from the French and is assigned to a squadron commanded by Rear Admiral Leighton.
 Leighton has just returned from his honeymoon with Lady Barbara.
-Lady Barbara tells Hornblower that she did not learn of his wife's death too late.
+Lady Barbara tells Hornblower that she did not learn of his wife's death until too late.
 Leighton's squadron is ordered to help enforce the British blockade of France.